SeisComP/main/apps/tools/scardac/descriptions/scardac.rst

       `scan window` from the database.
    #. **PLAN phase** -- for each chunk decide whether to **READ** or
       **SKIP** it based on the `scan window`, `modification window` and ``lastScan``.
-A chunk is also re-read when no database segment starts within its window, so chunks reappearing in the archive with their original mtime are picked up even though that mtime is older than the previous scan.
+A chunk is also re-read when no existing DB segment SPANS or STARTS within its window, so chunks reappearing in the archive with their original mtime are picked up even though that mtime is older than the previous scan.
 Afterwards, propagate **READ** to neighboring chunks whenever a database segment straddles their common boundary, so a boundary-spanning segment is either re-derived from fresh records on both sides or copied verbatim from the database on both sides, but never mixed.
    #. **BUILD phase** -- assemble the desired segment list:

       * for a **READ** chunk parse its records, derive chunk segments by